lighttransport/nanolog/README.md

 * Faster compilation time. nanolog itself uses very small amount of template code.
   * Default uses `pprintpp` backend, which is fast to compile than `fmtlib`.
+    * Using `pprintpp` is rougly 3x ~ 10x faster compile than `fmtlib`(when `-O2` optimization enabled)
   * fmtlib backend is also provided.
 * Thread-safe. nanolog logging is a thread-safe.

-nanolog is good if you want faster C++11 compile time, but don't want absolute performance of logging output.
-(e.g. graphics, raytracing, machine learning.
-An application where non-text debugging is primarily used)
+nanolog is good if you want faster C++11 compile time, but don't need absolute performance of logging output. e.g. graphics, raytracing, machine learning application.
+An application where text logging is important for data loading/saving, but non-text debugging is primarily used in its primary task.

 ## Supported platform

-* [x] Linux
+* [x] Linux 64bit
 * [x] macOS
-* [x] Windows
+* [x] Windows 10 64bit
-* [x] Android
+* [x] Android arm64va8
 * [x] Raspberry Pi(AARCH64)
 * [ ] iOS(Should work)
 * [ ] RISC-V(should work)